 By Stephen H. Kendall, John R. Dale

-This book offers, for the first time, access to a chronological arc of John Habrakens’ writing in a single collection.
-Few architect/scholars have so consistently and patiently pursued such a humane and culturally vital set of radical questions related to the behaviour of the built environment as N...
+This book offers, for the first time, access to the chronological arc of John Habraken’s writing in a single collection.
+Few architects or scholars have so consistently and patiently pursued such a humane and culturally vital set of radical questions related to the behaviour of the built ...

 By Stephen H. Kendall